maxtkc/mos-herb-site/learn.md

 ---

+> _ "There are so many things to appreciate about Mo's "how" in leading us, including honoring plants as our community members and elders and giving us all permission to set aside the notebook and relish in wonder.
+Mo is a fabulous educator! _

+---

 ### Past classes:
 Please reach out if you'd like to me to teach one of these for your organization!